KeithAngelo/PROJECT_CHESS/README.md

     The value of the piece is 3

+## `EndStatus` enums

+A EndStatus is an enum that can be used as a constant variable to communicate the different ways a game can end

+Here are the constant values :

+    EndStatus.CHECKMATE
+    EndStatus.DRAW
+    EndStatus.WIN_BY_TIME

+These constants can be used as arguements in methods to communicate the status of a game.
+Here is a sample implementation;

+    public void printEndStatus(EndStatus status){
+        if(status == EndStatus.CHECKMATE){
+            System.out.println("The game ended in a check mate);
+        }

+        else if(status == EndStatus.DRAW){
+            System.out.println("The game ended in a draw);
+        }

+        else if(status == EndStatus.WIN_BY_TIME){
+            System.out.println("The game ended in a time out);
+        }

+    }

+    printEndStatus(EndStatus.DRAW;)

+When this code is run, this will be printed to the terminal :

+    The game ended in a draw

 # Generating a ChessBoard
 You can add a chess Game using the *JChessUI* object :